evernost/classAB/README.md

 It is worth noting that this is more of an abstract representation.
 In real life, we can't really dissociate the emitter potential from the current going to the load that easily.

-## Case 2: series resistors on the emitter
+## Case 2: class AB, with emitter resistor
 For practical implementations, it is common to see a resistor added in series with the emitter.
 Some books justify them for 'thermal stability purposes'.

 These resistors introduce further static dissipation, as well as a drop in the overall gain.
 So they are preferably kept to a very low value.